Donation drive collecting diapers, personal hygiene products for migrant families

 “Migrant farmworkers feed us all,” it was stated in a release issued by Indivisible Colusa County.
 “Every year starting in April, approximately 100 farmworkers take up temporary residence at the migrant camp in Williams.
 The past year has been particularly tough for them.”

-According to the release, the group is collecting donations through April 28 as a way of saying thank you to these workers.
+The group is collecting donations through April 28 as a way of saying thank you to migrant workers.

 All donated items must be new and in unopened packaging.